jevonswang/NPDFaceDetector/README.md

 # License
-If you use my work, please cite my name (Binbin Xu), Thanks in advance.
+If you use my work, please cite my name (Zhefeng Wang), Thanks in advance.
 This project is released under the BSD 2-Clause license.